rootisgod/rootisgod/content/posts/drafts/2022-01-26-Using-Multipass-Like-A-Personal-Cloud-Service.md

 multipass launch --name vm1 --cpus 2 --mem 4G --disk 16G
 ```

 Now, the part of Multipass this that excites me most is that seems awfully similar to what you get from Linode or DigitalOcean.
 You can get a machine in around a minute for very little effort.
 Now granted, if you spin up a few machines for a few hours then those services are basically perfect, but when you have a machine hanging around a few days you start to get itchy.
 It's frustrating!
-And, DigitalOcean has a per-hour minimum pricing model, so if you spin up a chunky machine, mess it up and delete it after a few mintues, you get charged the full hours worth.
+And, DigitalOcean has a per-hour minimum pricing model, so if you spin up a chunky machine, mess it up and delete it after a few minutes, you get charged the full hours worth.
 It's pennies, but it all adds up.
+Also, when you launch a VM in these environments, it is exposed to the internet immediately.
+By keeping everything local you can confidently go crazy without worrying about getting shouted at (quite rightly) by Infosec...

 So, what's the catch?
 There is one limitation I hit, networking.
 By default, the machine(s) you create are given a weird NAT'd type of address by Multipass.
 Ideally I want to run a chunkyish headless Linux VM which will run Multipass andthen access the systems from anywhere.
 But, the systems I launch on that won't be accessible externally without setting up a route rule on my 'desktop' machine like this (assuming the Multipass host server has IP 192.168.1.7);